Cray-HPE/docs-csm/operations/power_management/Power_Control_Service/Power_Control_Service_PCS.md

-# Cray Advanced Platform Monitoring and Control (CAPMC)
+# Power Control Service (PCS)

-The Cray Advanced Platform Monitoring and Control (CAPMC) service enables direct hardware control of nodes, compute blades, router modules, and liquid cooled chassis.
-CAPMC talks to BMCs via Redfish to control power, query status, and manage power capping on target components.
+The Power Control Service (PCS) enables direct hardware control of nodes, compute blades, router modules, and liquid cooled chassis.
+PCS talks to BMCs via Redfish to control power, query status, and manage power capping on target components.
 These controls enable an administrator and 3rd party software to more intelligently manage state and system-wide power consumption.

 Administrators can use the `cray` CLI for power operations from any system that has HTTPS access to the
 [System Management Services](../network/Access_to_System_Management_Services.md).

+#TODO: continue here vvv
 Third party software can access the API directly.
 Refer to the [CAPMC API](https://github.com/Cray-HPE/hms-capmc/blob/v1.31.0/api/swagger.yaml) documentation for detailed information about API options and features.